Alien-Worlds/docs/docs/03-API tools/01-Implementations/01-aw-api-dao/README.md

-# DAO API v1.0.0
+# DAO API v2.0.0

 ### [Source](https://github.com/Alien-Worlds/aw-api-dao)

-It provides DAO-specific API endpoints that allow developers to query the database and serve the data populated by the [history tools](https://github.com/Alien-Worlds/eosdac-api-history-tools).
+It provides DAO-specific API endpoints that allow developers to query the database and serve the data populated by its respective [history tools implementation](https://github.com/Alien-Worlds/aw-history-dao).

-To learn more about history tools and how to read data from blockchain and populate into database, please refer to the respective repository [eosdac-api-history-tools](https://github.com/Alien-Worlds/eosdac-api-history-tools).
+To learn more about history tools and how to read data from blockchain and populate into database, please refer to the respective repository [aw-history-dao](https://github.com/Alien-Worlds/aw-history-dao).

 ## API

 The API uses [fastify](https://www.fastify.io/) as a web server technology and reads data from MongoDB.
-It serves the data populated by the [eosdac-api-history-tools](https://github.com/Alien-Worlds/eosdac-api-history-tools).
+It serves the data populated by the [aw-history-dao](https://github.com/Alien-Worlds/aw-history-dao).

 ### Swagger Document